 - Statement supporting the privacy rights of students by allowing them to use Canvas Inbox instead of their personal emails:

-This field is automatically populated with the description from the course catalog.
-You may not make any changes to the course description without the consent of your program department.
+This section is automatically populated with the description from the Course Catalog.
+Do not make changes to the course description without the consent of your program department.

-If you're developing a new course and/or writing a course description from scratch, you should think about the key information a potential student should know:
+If you're developing a course description from scratch, think about the key information a student should know: